 Columbia University has published a study concluding that almost half of All American High School Students smoke, drink alcohol or use drugs.
 And as many as 25% of these students become addicts by 18.
 The stunning report also stated that the likelihood of addiction dropped dramatically for people who did not start participate in any of these activities until age 21.

-So as our society becomes more “modern” in permitting teen drinking, pushing for the legalization of marijuana and not even paying attention to cigarette smoking, these are the results it is getting us.
+So as our society becomes more “modern”.
 Indeed, we are seeing judgment for the lackadaisical “please the child” approach many parents have taken.
 While at the same time, pop culture completely glorifies these activities by showing teen consumption on a regular basis.
 The study did see some factors that could help children avoid these behaviors:

 “You have to have a plan that allows you to be a positive influence on your children at a young age so that when they get to an age where they are exposed to drugs and alcohol, they will know how to say no,” he says.